GuanceCloud/guance-docs/docs/en/integrations/aws_emr.md

 # AWS EMR
 <!-- markdownlint-enable -->

-Use the「Guance Cloud Synchronization」series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.
+Use the「Guance  Synchronization」series script package in the script market to synchronize data from cloud monitoring cloud assets to the Guance.

 ## config  {#config}